 When to enter bill payments

-- If you originally recorded a bill in QuickBooks, use Pay Bills to close the bill.
-You can print a bill payment check or pay via credit card.
+- If you originally recorded a bill in QuickBooks, use Pay bills to close the bill.
+You can print a bill payment cheque or pay via credit card.

-- Entering a bill payment through Pay Bills ensures that the Vendor balance decreases appropriately.
+- Entering a bill payment through Pay bills ensures that the Supplier balance decreases appropriately.

-- Using Check or Expense may cause the bill to still show unpaid on your reports.
+- Using Cheque or Expense may cause the bill to still show unpaid on your reports.

-- If you paid a bill via electronic payment, enter EFT in the check number field.
+- If you paid a bill via electronic payment, enter EFT in the Cheque no. field.

-- Both Check and Expense report a transaction as an expense and a payment simultaneously.
+- Both Cheque and Expense report a transaction as an expense and a payment simultaneously.

-- While Bills are for payables (received services or items to be paid later) Check and Expenses are for services or items paid on-the-spot.
+- While Bills are for payables (received services or items to be paid later) Cheque and Expenses are for services or items paid on-the-spot.

-- If you need to print a check, record an expense as a Check, instead of an Expense.
+- If you need to print a cheque, record an expense as a Cheque, instead of an Expense.

 - If you paid something via credit card, use Expense.

-- If you paid something via EFT, you should still use Check or Expense.
-You can enter EFT in check number field.
+- If you paid something via EFT, you should still use Cheque or Expense.
+You can enter EFT in Cheque no. field.